emre-tiryaki/My_personal_partfolio/README.md

 - **Dark Mode**: Toggle between light and dark modes for better readability.
 - **Multilingual**: Available in Turkish, English, German, and Italian.
 - **Responsive Design**: Works on all devices, from desktops to mobile phones.
-- **Interactive Elements**: Includes interactive language selection and download CV button.
+- **Interactive Elements**: Includes interactive language selection and download CV button(Download cv button is only available in turkish and english).
 - **Project Showcase**: Displays a list of personal projects with links to their repositories.
 - **Education and Skills**: Highlights educational background and programming skills.
 - **Personal Information**: Displays personal details, goals, and interests.